 The value of the colour ringing project also became apparent with what it revealed about some fascinating inter-site movements.
 A Stonechat ringed at Dersingham Bog was seen at the Stanta training ground in Thetford Forest, a movement of 40km to the south east.
 A bird ringed at Snettisham Coastal Park was subsequently seen at Holme Bird Observatory.
 Birds seen at Dersingham Bog so far have originated from Kelling Heath, Weybourne and Mundford.
-Ringed Stonechats from our project have also been sighted this year as far afield as Winterton on the east coast of Norfolk and inland as far as Cambridgeshire.
+Ringed Stonechats from our project have also been sighted this year as far afield as Winterton on the east coast of Norfolk, have bred on the Suffolk coast and seen inland as far as Cambridgeshire.

 Other Stonechat colour ringing projects

 At Kelling Heath, the project to colour ring Stonechats began in 2009 and was extended to include Weybourne Camp in 2010.
 After a succession of harsh winters and no proven breeding on Kelling Heath in 2013 and 2014, that project was brought to an end.
 It is therefore very heartening that the population and breeding success at Dersingham Bog continues to increase so we can continue the species monitoring and ringing for Stonechats.

 Results for other species surveyed at Dersingham Bog